 Peptides & Nanoconjugates Translational Research Lab

-I'm a Professor in the Department of Biophysics, Panjab University, Chandigarh, India.
+Professor | Department of Biophysics, Panjab University, Chandigarh, INDIA

 Research Interest